allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 Which option to choose?
 Personally, I prefer a hybrid of options A and B.
 For the purpose of testing the “happy path“ in client tests, I return a response that is entirely stored as a string (alternatively, it can be read from a file).
-Such a test allows not only to verify the contract but also the correctness of deserializing the received response into an object.
+Such a test allows not only to verify the contract but also the correctness of deserializing the received response into a response object.

-In other tests (cache, adapter), as well as at the end-to-end level, I create responses returned by the stubbed endpoint using the same objects to which the received response will be deserialized.
+In other tests (cache, adapter, end-to-end), I create responses returned by the stubbed endpoint using production response objects.

-It's worthwhile to extract sample test data into a dedicated class, such as a Fixture class, for each integration (for example ```OrderManagementServiceFixture```).
+It's worthwhile to keep sample test data in dedicated classes, such as a Fixture class, for each integration (for example ```OrderManagementServiceFixture```).
-This allows for better reuse of existing code and enhances the readability of the tests themselves.
+This allows the reuse of test data and enhances the readability of the tests themselves.

 ### Test Scenarios
 #### Happy Path